Schema Markup Example

 How 42nd Street Builds Owned-Audience Machines

-At 42nd Street, we build the systems that turn rented attention into an audience you own — for home services companies and category-leading SMBs across Tennessee and Florida.
+At 42nd Street, we build the systems that turn rented attention into an audience you own, for home services companies and category-leading SMBs across East Tennessee, with deep roots in Maryville and Blount County.
 We design the lead magnet, sharpen the brand position that earns the opt-in, write the nurture sequences, and wire the entire ascension engine into GoHighLevel so your list grows and converts on autopilot.
-Our SEO and AI Search Visibility work fills the top of the funnel; your email list is what compounds those leads into lifetime customers.
-If you close well once you're in front of people, an owned list keeps putting warm, pre-trusted buyers back in front of you — for free.
+Our Maryville SEO work fills the top of the funnel; your email list is what compounds those leads into lifetime customers.
+If you close well once you're in front of people, an owned list keeps putting warm, pre-trusted buyers back in front of you, for free.
 Book a 20-minute list audit and we'll show you the three fastest ways to turn your inbox into your best salesperson.